nihuynh/playground/video_stage/script.md

 Start-Up founded in 2017 at Drahi X-Novation Center. (start-up accelerator of Polytechnique) The start-up is locate in Paris (75014 then 75013) and have offices at Palaiseau.
 There is 10 employees mostly in the offices in Paris but the mecanical division is at Polytechnique.
+(Palaiseau) The client are the airport or the airline companys.
-(Palaiseau) The company is developping an automated process to detect and locate FOD.
-(Foreign Object Debris) The current process is tidious and error prone.
+The company is developping an automated process to detect and locate FOD.
+(Foreign Object Debris) The current process is manual so tedious and error prone.
 It is also time consumming.
 The solutions use computer vision to optimise this process.

 ## How we work: